DAP: A Discrete-token Autoregressive Planner for Autonomous Driving: Related Works

 \subsection{Reinforcement learning for trajectory planning}

-Pure imitation learning (IL) often overfits to expert demonstrations, yielding trajectories that closely mimic the expert while \emph{under-attending} to critical scene factors; under covariate shift or out-of-distribution (OOD) conditions, such policies are prone to compounding errors and risks of collisions.
+Pure imitation learning (IL) often overfits to demonstrations, yielding trajectories that closely mimic the expert while \emph{under-attending} to critical scene factors; under covariate shift or out-of-distribution (OOD) conditions, such policies are prone to compounding errors and risks of collisions.
 This limitation motivates the use of reinforcement learning (RL), which optimizes task-level objectives beyond trajectory matching.
-Proximal policy optimization (PPO)–style methods have been adopted to improve closed-loop behavior, e.g., adversarial or preference-driven policy optimization such as APO~\cite{jiao2025evadriveevolutionaryadversarialpolicy} and earlier adversarial formulations~\cite{cheng2023adversarial}, as well as GRPO-style updates~\cite{zhou2025autovla} with precedents in general-purpose RL training~\cite{shao2024deepseekmath}.
-Beyond pure RL, IL+RL hybrids combine supervised imitation losses with reward-driven objectives to balance stability and performance.
-Representative examples include \emph{SAC-BC}~\cite{lu2023imitation}, which augments behavior cloning with soft actor–critic updates, and ~\cite{li2025recogdrivereinforcedcognitiveframework}ReCogDrive’s joint optimization of RL and BC terms (\( \mathcal{L}_{\mathrm{RL}}+\mathcal{L}_{\mathrm{BC}} \)) to couple language-conditioned reasoning with planning.
+Adversarial or preference-driven policy optimization, such as APO~\cite{jiao2025evadriveevolutionaryadversarialpolicy} and earlier adversarial formulations~\cite{cheng2023adversarial}, as well as GRPO-style updates~\cite{zhou2025autovla} with precedents in general-purpose RL training~\cite{shao2024deepseekmath}, have been adopted to improve closed-loop behavior.
+IL+RL hybrids combine imitation losses with reward-driven objectives to balance stability and performance.
+Representative examples include \emph{SAC-BC}~\cite{lu2023imitation}, which augments behavior cloning with soft actor–critic updates, and ReCogDrive~\cite{li2025recogdrivereinforcedcognitiveframework}’s joint optimization of RL and BC terms (\( \mathcal{L}_{\mathrm{RL}}+\mathcal{L}_{\mathrm{BC}} \)) to couple language-conditioned reasoning with planning.